Tennis

 Track the Ball Like an Animal in The Wild

 After you make your first move to the ball, the next eye skill that comes into play is probably not the one you are using.
-Most likely, from early in its flight you are trying hard to focus on the ball, or saying things to yourself like ‘watch the ball’ and ‘keep your eye on the ball’, which are really counterproductive.
+Most likely, from early in its flight, you are trying hard to focus on the ball or saying things to yourself like ‘watch the ball’ and ‘keep your eye on the ball’, which are really counterproductive.
 What often happens, and I can relate to this because it happened to me many times, is that you will have a saccadic movement of your eyes, which produces a ‘grey out’, essentially making you blind for a moment.
 For me, it made me think there was something wrong with me, perhaps you feel that same about yourself.
 There is nothing wrong with you, but there is something wrong with that way of seeing the ball.
 What you can do instead is to track the ball.
-My definition of tracking may differ from a medical definition, but I think of it more as tracking an animal on a safari, when you are moving the animal is moving, there will not be many moments of clarity.
+My definition of tracking may differ from a medical definition, but I think of it more as tracking an animal on a safari.
+When you are moving the animal is moving, there will not be many moments of clarity.
 The only difference is that this animal, the ball, is coming in your general direction.
 The skill is in allowing your brain to reconcile the blur of the ball as an arc into your strings.
-This tracking the blur is expressed in different ways in Visual Training for Tennis, and there is plenty of brain science that shows how good we are, with built in ability to track moving objects.
+This tracking of the blur is expressed in different ways in Visual Training for Tennis, and there is plenty of brain science that shows how good we are with the built-in ability to track moving objects.
 So, next time on court, DO NOT try to keep pinpoint vision, focus, or keep your eye on the ball, simply follow the blur all the way to the bounce.
-In last months blog, I shared the individual differences between players, in that about half of all players are Pure Dextral (Serena), and about half are Cross Dextral (Roger), and what that means for the last segment of seeing the ball from the bounce into your strings.
+In last month's blog, I shared the individual differences between players, in that about half of all players are Pure Dextral (Serena), and about half are Cross Dextral (Roger), and what that means for the last segment of seeing the ball from the bounce into your strings.
 Will you use focusing skills right on the ball, or will you focus on a place between bounce and frame?
 Read that one to get more detail.

 Each Level Has New Challenges